 What the public roadmap shows

-- Vote count
+- Its vote count

-Find your roadmap URL
+Find your roadmap link

 Share it with your users